RcDevRIL/cesi_covid_19_tracker/README.md

 `flutter run`

 This will install and run the app on the connected device.
-Although, be aware that we almost never test releases by actually running them.
-If build is passing, it's enough for me.
+Although, be aware that we almost never test Android/iOS releases by actually running them.
+If build is passing, it's enough for us.
 Anyway the app is really simple, so there shouldn't be any problems !

 _If you have a real device, just connect it to the computer using your USB cable.
 The Flutter plugin should notice the device and automatically add it to the list._
-## Building the Application
+### Building the Application :building_construction:
 These steps are done on each [Release] and artifacts are shared in `.zip` files.
 To start building the release `.apk` files found in the [Release] page, consider using this command: